nhost/hasura-backend-plus/docs/configuration.md

 Hasura Backend Plus v2 introduces some brand new features, coming with some breaking changes:

-- While all the former v1 features exist in v2, the [API endpoints](api) have been modified, and some may behave slightly differently.
+- While all the former v1 features exist in v2, the [API endpoints](api) has been modified, and some may behave slightly differently.
 You may need to change your frontend applications accordingly.
 - The Storage module have been completely rewritten. <!-- TODO link to storage -->
 - The refresh token is now stored in an [HTTP cookie](https://developer.mozilla.org/en-US/docs/Web/HTTP/Cookies) <!-- TODO link to refresh token / cookies system -->